pilkch/userscripts/readme.markdown

 ### About

-Collection of userscripts Chrome, FireFox and Opera.
+Collection of userscripts for Chrome, FireFox and Opera.

 ### Usage